JohnTwenty/Projects/Derelict/Game/docs/SRD.md

 1. The BoardState is loaded from the file.
 2. The Rules object is instanced.
 3. The two Player objects are instanced.
 The first player is always a Human player, the second player is Human or Computer.
-   The first player always controls "marine" tokens while the second player controls "alien" tokens.
+   The first player always controls "marine" tokens while the second player controls "alien" or "blip" tokens.
 4. rules.validate(boardState) is called to check if the boardState is a legitimate starting point for the rules.
 If this fails, an error message is displayed, and when that is dismissed, we return to a "new game" dialog.

 ## UI